-- 10.1 Where a Trustee has an interest or a loyalty exists which conflicts or may conflict with his or her duties as a Trustee of REAch2, the Trustee must: - 10.1.1 Disclose that fact as soon as he or she becomes aware of it; - 10.1.2 Absent himself or herself from any discussions of the Trustees in which it is possible that a conflict will arise between his or her duty to act solely in the interests of REAch2 and any other duty or personal interest he or she might have; and - 10.1.3 Trustees must consider the conflict of interest so that any potential effect on decision making is eliminated. - 10.2 Where a Member has an interest or loyalty exists which conflicts or may conflict with his duties as a Member of REAch2, the Member must: - 10.2.1 Disclose that fact as soon as he or she becomes aware of it; - 10.2.2 If requested by the other Members, absent himself or herself from any discussions of the Members in which it is possible that a conflict will arise between his or her duty to act solely in the interests of REAch2 and any other duty or personal interest he or she might have; and - 10.2.3 Members must consider the conflict of interest so that any potential effect on decision making is eliminated. - 10.3 Conflicts of Loyalty Where there is a conflict of loyalty and the affected Trustee does not stand to gain any benefit and there are no specific governing document or legal provisions about how the conflict of loyalty should be handled, the affected Trustee should declare the interest.
+10.1 Where a Trustee has an interest or a loyalty exists which conflicts or may conflict with their duties as a Trustee of REAch2, the Trustee must:

+- 10.1.1 Disclose that fact as soon as they become aware of it; - 10.1.2 Absent themself from any discussions of the Trustees in which it is possible that a conflict will arise between their duty to act solely in the interests of REAch2 and any other duty or personal interest they might have; and - 10.1.3 Consider the conflict of interest so that any potential effect on decision-making is eliminated. - 10.2 Where a Member has an interest or loyalty exists which conflicts or may conflict with their duties as a Member of REAch2, the Member must: - 10.2.1 Disclose that fact as soon as they become aware of it; - 10.2.2 If requested by the other Members, absent themself from any discussions of the Members in which it is possible that a conflict will arise between their duty to act solely in the interests of REAch2 and any other duty or personal interest they might have; and - 10.2.3 Consider the conflict of interest so that any potential effect on decision making is eliminated. - 10.3 Conflicts of Loyalty Where there is a conflict of loyalty and the affected Trustee does not stand to gain any benefit and there are no specific governing document or legal provisions about how the conflict of loyalty should be handled, the affected Trustee should declare the interest.
 The remainder of the Trustees must then decide what level of participation, if any, is acceptable on the part of the conflicted Trustee.
-The options might include, but are not limited to, deciding whether the conflicted Trustee: - 10.3.1 Having registered and fully declared the interest, can otherwise participate in the decision. - 10.3.2 Can stay in the meetings where the decision is discussed and made, but not participate. - 10.3.3 Should withdraw from the decision-making process in the way described above. - 10.4 Benefits to Trustees/Senior Employees Where there is a proposed financial transaction between a Trustee/Senior Employee and the Trust, or any transaction of arrangement the process, as detailed in appendix 1, should be followed. - 10.5 In deciding which course of action to take regarding a conflict of interest, Trustees: - 10.5.1 Must always make their decisions only in the best interest of the Trust - 10.5.2 Should always protect the Trust's reputation and be aware of the impression that their actions and decisions may have on those outside the Trust.
+The options might include, but are not limited to, deciding whether the conflicted Trustee: - 10.3.1 Having registered and fully declared the interest, can otherwise participate in the decision. - 10.3.2 Can stay in the meetings where the decision is discussed and made, but not participate. - 10.3.3 Should withdraw from the decision-making process in the way described above. - 10.4 Benefits to Trustees/Senior Employees Where there is a proposed financial transaction between a Trustee/Senior Employee and the Trust, or any transaction of arrangement the process, as detailed in appendix 1, should be followed. - 10.5 In deciding which course of action to take regarding a conflict of interest, Trustees: - 10.5.1 Must always make their decisions only in the best interest of the Trust - 10.5.2 Should always protect the Trust's reputation and be aware of the impression that their actions and decisions may have on those outside the Trust. - 10.5.3 Should always be able to demonstrate that they have made decisions in the best interest of the Trust and independently of any competing interest. - 10.5.4 Should require the withdrawal of the affected Trustee from any decisions where the Trustee's other interest is relevant to a high risk or controversial Trustee decision or could, or be seen to, significantly affect the Trustee's decision-making at the Trust.

-- 10.5.3 Should always be able to demonstrate that they have made decisions in the best interest of the Trust and independently of any competing interest. - 10.5.4 Should require the withdrawal of the affected Trustee from any decisions where the Trustee's other interest is relevant to a high risk or controversial Trustee decision or could, or be seen to, significantly affect the Trustee's decision-making at the Trust. - 10.5.5 Can allow the Trustee to participate where the existence of the other interest poses a low risk to the decision-making in the Trust's interest, or is likely to only have an insignificant bearing on their approach to an issue. - 10.5.6 Should be aware that the presence of a conflicted Trustee can affect trust, could inhibit free discussion, and might influence decision-making in some way.
+- 10.5.5 Can allow the Trustee to participate where the existence of the other interest poses a low risk to the decision-making in the Trust's interest, or is likely to only have an insignificant bearing on their approach to an issue. - 10.5.6 Should be aware that the presence of a conflicted Trustee can affect trust, could inhibit free discussion, and might influence decision-making in some way.